Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

   - Dashboard:
     - [Graphana](https://grafana.com/)

-The one thing I found missing from the list was [sentry](https://sentry.io/welcome/) Also, mark my words, fluentd is the log forwarder fo the near-future.
+The one thing I found missing from the list was [sentry](https://sentry.io/welcome/).

+P.S. mark my words, fluentd is the log forwarder of the near-future.
 Do EFK, not ELK.

 ### [D01T02: Deployment Strategies with Kubernetes](https://rootconf.talkfunnel.com/2017/17-deployment-strategies-with-kubernetes) by [@adityapatwari](https://twitter.com/adityapatwari)

-Given that I have been fiddling with Kubernetes, Kompose as part of my current workload and working with [@rmenn](https://twitter.com/rmenn) who is a big-time k8s-nerd, I was very hyped for this talk.
+Given that I have been fiddling with Kubernetes, Kompose etc. as part of my current workload and working with [@rmenn](https://twitter.com/rmenn) who is a big-time k8s-nerd, I was very hyped for this talk.

-Well, I did feel a bit let down when it turned out to be a basic 101 session of k8s, blue-greening and canary using labels and selectors.
+Well, I did feel a bit let down when it turned out to be a basic 101 session of k8s.
+Blue-greening and canary using labels and selectors.
 My opinionated verdict was, there was enough material in the talk for a short webinar, but not a full conference talk.

 The thing with k8s is, if you know the basic jargon, you feel like you want to consume better material.
 But, if you are just starting out, the jargon itself is daunting enough to warrant multiple 101 sessions.

 For interested people, some resources:

  - Jankiram MSV's k8s webinar series

    {{<youtube _vHTaIJm9uY>}}

  - [k8s stuff at katacoda](https://www.katacoda.com/)

    shoutout to [madhuakula](https://twitter.com/madhuakula) for linking this to me

 ### [D01T03: A little bot for a big cause](https://rootconf.talkfunnel.com/2017/7-a-little-bot-for-big-cause) by [@techgirlpooja](https://twitter.com/techgirlpooja)